davidtorroija/vue-test-products/README.md

 ```

 ## Changelog
+- Hooked up the add product method in the FE and BE
+- Added description and imageURL fields in the DB
+- Separated colors into a new scss file
+- Added AddModal component and added some styles to this component
+- Developed the Close modal logic
+- Added some shared classes in the main scss
 - Improved look and feel of the products
 - Added favicon
 - Endpoints called using store actions